mattsahr/kaboom/README.md

 ---

 **Good Place Holders**
-The gallery aims to make good-looking inline placeholder images by using Michael Fogleman's amazing [Primitive](https://github.com/fogleman/primitive) library.
+The gallery aims to make good-looking inline placeholder images by using methods from Michael Fogleman's amazing [Primitive](https://github.com/fogleman/primitive) library (extended in [C++](https://github.com/Tw1ddle/geometrize) or [Haxe](https://github.com/Tw1ddle/geometrize-haxe), or of course [Javascript](https://github.com/cancerberoSgx/geometrizejs)).
 The placeholder images are rendered as simplified geometric mosaics, like this one.

 <div style="width: 100%; display:flex; justify-content: center">